belu/microquark/docs/QUARKUS.md

 # Quarkus integration

-The goal was to integrate, configure and use MicroStream as it would be a _normal_ Quarkus extension.
+The goal was to integrate MicroStream so that it almost feels like a _normal_ Quarkus extension.
-The work done in this project could even be a good starting point for that!

 ## Features